 - Private Facebook group with helpful information and internship opportunities

 - Campus Visits

-- Send off Event for first year Scholars and parents
+- Send off Event for first year scholars and parents and upperclass scholars

 - Business Networking event